district10/blog/_posts/post-0078-learning-perl.md

 Transliteration with `tr///`

 Here Documents

-Here documents are a useful form of multiline string quoting; see the perldata docu- mentation.
+:   Here documents are a useful form of multiline string quoting; see the
+    perldata documentation.

 Mathematics